medikoo/code-file-nav/README.md

 ## To do

 - Write unit tests
-- Implement `> Duplicate` command (shortcut for `> Copy` then `> Paste` in the same folder
 - Implement `> Change mode` command
-- Recursive mkdir for any command that could include additional folders using slashes
-- Check for existing files or folders properly on all commands
 - Create multiple files or folders in the current directory with any command that would create files or folders
 - Configurable file/folder exclusions (read .gitignore etc)
 - Configurable file/folder exclusions (manual)